Lewa Safari Camp

 Kenya Weddings

-The magical, private grounds of Elewana Lewa Safari Camp are perfect for beautiful weddings, blessings and renewal of vows.
+The magical, private grounds of Elewana Lewa Safari Camp are perfect for beautiful weddings, blessings, and renewal of vows.
 From small simple ceremonies involving merely a glass of Champagne at the end of a game drive.
-To elaborate three-day events.
+To elaborate on three day events.
 Options include legal marriages conducted by the local commissioner or religious minister.
 Or a Blessing by the chief of the local tribal community.

 Whatever your preference, Lewa Safari Camp will create an unforgettable occasion and memories that you can cherish forever.